garagehive/garagehive.github.io/docs/garagehive-data-export-to-garagehive.md

       ![](media/apex-rms.png)

-Reach out to the Apex Networks' support team, and ask them to export the data from your system in universally readable formats, such as CSV or XML.
+If you want to export data from Apex RMS, contact their support team and request them to provide you with the necessary data export from your system in universally readable formats, such as CSV or XML.

 [Go back to top](#top)